hanyeol/machina/README.md

 # machina
-A portable c library for cross platform development
+A portable C library for cross-platform development